 The word ‘Maundy’ has its origins in the French word, “Mande,” meaning “command” or “mandate”.
 It’s taken from the command given by Christ at the Last Supper, “love one another as I have loved you.”

 In Britain, the Queen takes part in the Ceremony of the Royal Maundy.
 Something that dates back to Edward I. And this is where the money comes in.
 Well now it does.
-Once upon a time our monarchs did the foot bath thing but now just dole out purses.
+Once upon a time our monarchs did the foot bath thing but now avoid that and simply dole out purses.
 Can you blame them?
+Not me.

 Before moving on to the non-Christian elements of Easter a quick mention of Palm Sunday.
 It would be rude not to.